 Let's meet to get acquainted.
 I'd like to hear about your life and your hopes for the Genoa community.

-The Fall small group study on Dealing with Change will conclude Monday evening Nov.
-26th, 7:00-8:30 p.m. at NW Medicine's Community Room, 599 Pearson Dr, Genoa,
+DUE TO THE WEATHER, the last small group study on Dealing with Change has been postponed from Monday evening Nov.
+26th, 7:00-8:30 p.m. to Monday evening, Dec.
+3rd. at NW Medicine's Community Room, 599 Pearson Dr, Genoa,

-If you are grieving or depressed during the Holiday season, perhaps this gentle gathering would be a comfort.
+If you are grieving, separated, or estranged from someone this Holiday season, perhaps this gentle gathering would be a comfort.